⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 For me, this was the biggest disappointment of the day – the dulling of what otherwise, would’ve been an absolutely stunning combination of colour between Glendowan and “Newman Senior” (centre).
-Oh well, perhaps I will see the reverse view one day under more favourable conditions from “Newman Senior”. 😁 Oh, and Newman Peak and Spionkop Ridge are both on the right.
+Oh well, perhaps I will see the reverse view one day under more favourable conditions from “Newman Senior”.
+EDIT: Nope!
+It was crappy weather as well. 😂 Oh, and Spionkop Ridge is on the right.

 A telephoto of Loaf Mountain.

 Old friends along the front range of the Castle. 😁